Methodological requirements

 Evaluation of written assigments

 Evaluation of essays and term papers is a part of the overall evaluation of the course.
-They are graded by course conveners.
+They are graded by course instructors.

 Requirements for essays and term-papers: